 Optimize Energy Efficiency and Insulation

-The benefit most commonly associated with a blower door test is probably energy efficiency and reduction of your home’s carbon footprint.
-By determining and stamping out air leakages in the building envelope of your home, you make your home more energy-efficient, saving you money on heating and cooling costs, and reducing your environmental impact.
+By determining and stamping out air leakages in the building envelope of your home, you make your home more energy-efficient.
+This translates to saving you money on heating and cooling costs and reducing your environmental impact.

 Helps Determine What Size Furnace or Air Conditioner is Right for Your Home

-An added benefit of blower door testing is that it allows homeowners to accurately access which size furnace or air conditioner is optimal for their home.
 How much your home leaks or doesn’t leak air can impact how much heating and cooling – and even humidification and dehumidification – is required.

 Improving the Health of Your Home and Your Family, Protection From Contaminants and Insects

 In addition to gaps that can permit entry to insects and other pests, dust, and contaminants like pollen, entryway leaks in wetter climates can allow moisture into the home.
-This ultimately makes your home more muggy, and can result in mold buildup in structural components along the passageway and even the home’s interior.

-The opposite is true in more arid climates, where leakages can result in diminished humidity, potentially leading to respiratory health implications, like dry sinuses or throat, and increase the likelihood of the spreading of viruses.
+The opposite is true in more arid climates, where leakages can result in diminished humidity, potentially leading to respiratory health implications, like dry sinuses or throat, and increasing the likelihood of the spreading of viruses.

 Similarly, blower door tests can be used to determine what mechanical ventilation, if any, is needed to promote fresh air flow and preserve the air quality inside your home, and ultimately your health.

-You really can’t put a price on health and safety, but if the price tag of a blower door test seems like too much money for your budget, there are a number of DIY measures you can take in order to pinpoint where air leaks may be in your home:
+However, if the price tag of a blower door test seems like too much money for your budget, there are several DIY measures you can take to pinpoint where air leaks may be in your home.

 Alternative Ways to Detect Air Leaks in Your Home